Chapter 28 BWV 169 Gott soll allein mein Herze haben

 Mention was made above of the two movements adapted from the E major keyboard concerto.
 This is the second, the slow, middle movement of the original work.
-It is certainly the saddest and most moving section of this cantata, evoking the feelings of sorrow and loss that bereavement brings.
-The slow, minor siciliano melodies moving above the broken off-beat continuo quavers evoke a mood of great emotional intensity.
+It is certainly the saddest and most moving section of this cantata, evoking those feelings of sorrow and loss that bereavement brings.
+The slow, minor siciliano melodies moving above the broken off-beat continuo quavers evoke a mood of considerable emotional intensity.

 Why should Bach choose to express these feelings of loss so powerfully at this point?
 The text asks that all worldly and corrupting conditions of pride, riches and lust die within us so that we may only nurture God′s love within our hearts.
 There may, of course, be cause to lament leaving these earthly matters, albeit in the quest for even greater treasures.
 But it seems unlikely that Bach should elect to present such a deeply moving piece of music lamenting the passing of corporeal corruptions.
 It is more probable that his personal experience of death and the loss of loved ones lies at the root of this aria.
 This is the music of demise and alienation and the deep sadness these feelings engender.

 Yet again Bach has penetrated through and beyond a conventional notion in order to awaken the deepest of emotions, touching the very core of the human condition.

 The student may note the technical detail of how Bach added an additional line (that of the singer) to a texture which already appears rich and complete in itself.
 Sometimes the vocal melody is derived from the original harpsichord line, sometimes doubling it.
 More often it is newly invented counterpoint.
 Dürr (p 573) holds this aria up as an example of ′how a piece can gain rather than lose from its adaptation in the context of a new work′.
 As with the Agnus Dei from the Bm Mass, the final reworking may be seen as the higher artistic triumph when compared with the original model.
 Bach’s quest for musical perfection was unceasing.